• favoritesAdd to favorites

 • taking as a basis for the diet the use of boiled beef, sour-milk and low-fat dairy products, liver, buckwheat, oatmeal, seasonal vegetables and fruits, walnuts, almonds, greens (spinach is especially useful).

-doctor and patient Reducing the risk of relapses, as well as curbing the pathological process, can only be achieved by a set of therapeutic and preventive measures.
+Reducing the risk of relapses, as well as curbing the pathological process, can only be achieved by a set of therapeutic and preventive measures.
 It is important to understand that only complete restoration and strengthening of the body leads to recovery and improves the long-term prognosis.

 The average life expectancy after coronary bypass surgery is 15 to 18 years.
 Almost half of the patients overcome the twenty-year milestone.
 Thirty-year survival among patients reaches 15%.